17 Irresistible Reasons You’ll Love These Ube Crinkle Cookies (Filipino Favorite!)

 Ingredients for Ube Crinkle Cookies including ube halaya, eggs, and powdered sugar

-• 1 cup ube halaya or 1 tablespoon ube extract
+• 1 cup ube halaya (purple yam jam) or 1 tablespoon ube extract

-(If using extract only, increase sugar slightly and add ¼ cup neutral oil for moisture.)
+(If using extract only, increase sugar slightly and add ¼ cup neutral oil for extra moisture and softness.)

 • 1½ cups all-purpose flour

-(Substitute with gluten-free 1:1 flour for gluten-free ube cookies.)
+(Swap with gluten-free 1:1 baking flour for gluten-free ube cookies.)

 • ½ teaspoon baking powder